 Partial umbral eclipse ends: 5:11 a.m.
 HAST

 Remember … you have to be on the night side of Earth while the lunar eclipse is taking place to witness this great natural phenomenon.
 Of course, people around the globe want to know whether the eclipse is visible from their part of the world and at what time.
 To find out the local time of the greatest eclipse in your sky, click on this eclipse calculator and put in the name of a city near you.
-No time conversion is necessary because the eclipse times are given in local time.
+No time conversion is necessary for this eclipse calculator or the one below because the eclipse times are given in local time.

 So, from start to finish, the moon takes 3 hours and 23 minutes to totally cross Earth’s dark umbral shadow.
 Eastern North America can see beginning stages of the partial umbral eclipse low in the west before sunrise January 31, whereas portions of the Middle East and far-eastern Europe can view the ending stages of the partial umbral eclipse low in the east after sunset January 31.
 South America, most of Europe and Africa won’t be able see this eclipse.
 See worldwide map below.